-- Your building is built using fire-resisting walls and floors around homes. - These, along with your home entrance fire door, will contain a fire to the home in which it starts for a period of time while you escape. - Do not allow anyone to create holes in your home walls or floors and report any holes to the Council for repair.
+- Your building is built using fire-resisting walls and floors around homes. - There are three levels of compartmentation in your building: - 1.
+Home - 2.
+Common areas - 3.
+Lobby - Do not allow anyone to create holes in your home walls or floors and report any holes to the Council for repair.